 M.F.A.
 University of New Orleans

 Office: Technology Hall 28

-He produces art with his wife, Christie, and three children (Rebecca, Joseph and Jamison) in the Bitterroot Mountains in western Montana each summer as they spot and report forest fires.
+Jim produces art with his wife, Christie, and three children (Rebecca, Joseph and Jamison) in the Bitterroot Mountains in western Montana each summer as they spot and report forest fires.

 He frequently guides students on art study trips in Europe.
 He has been teaching at Rocky since Fall of 1990.

-Art Specialist, Absarokee Public Schools (grades 1-12), 1983-87, Absarokee, Mt.
-Professor, Rocky Mountain College, 1990-Present, Billings, Mt
+Art Specialist, Absarokee Public Schools (grades 1-12), 1983-87, Absarokee, MT.
+Professor, Rocky Mountain College, 1990-Present, Billings, MT.